DrPaulBrewer/decorated-google-drive/README.md

 A [media upload](https://developers.google.com/drive/v3/web/manage-uploads) using `drive.files.create` directly from the unextended drive googleapi might be quicker for short files up to 5MB.

-`drive.files.create` media upload requires having the `folder.Id` of the `parent` folder for the new file, here it is simply `appDataFolder`.
+`drive.files.create` media upload (not shown above) requires having the `folder.Id` of the `parent` folder for the new file, here it is simply `appDataFolder`.
 Also setting `spaces` to `appDataFolder` is required.

-In `drive.x.appDataFolder.upload2` these steps are included but are used in a 2-step procedure to first request an upload URL, and then do an upload.
+In `drive.x.appDataFolder.upload2` (shown here) these steps are included.
+Internally, they are used in a 2-step procedure to first request an upload URL, and then do an upload.
+This 2-step procedure is invisible to the developer, but can be seen in the source code.

 ### upload a file to the user's Drive via resumable upload